Valerie-ed/testnets/docs/README.md

 This guide is intended for someone who is looking to setup a Hashgard Node to join Hashgard Testnet.

-> This document is written for testnet sif-7000, make sure your chain-id is sif-7000
+> This document is written for testnet sif-7000.
+Make sure your chain-id is sif-7000

-> \${} for variables, you should replace it with your own value
+> \${} represents for variables, you should replace it with your own value

 ## Run a Hashgard Node